feathr-ai/feathr/docs/concepts/materializing-features.md

 In the above example, we define a Redis table called `nycTaxiDemoFeature` and materialize two features called `f_location_avg_fare` and `f_location_max_fare` to Redis.

 ## Incremental Aggregation
-Use incremental aggregation will significantly expedite the SWA feature calculation.
+Use incremental aggregation will significantly expedite the WindowAggTransformation feature calculation.
 For example, aggregation sum of a feature F within a 180-day window at day T can be expressed as: F(T) = F(T - 1)+DirectAgg(T-1)-DirectAgg(T - 181).
 Once a SNAPSHOT of the first day is generated, the calculation for the following days can leverage it.